lexeremin/nextflix/README.md

 {"userId":{"_eq":"X-Hasura-User-Id"}}
 ```

-Also create hasura JWT secret (write secret phrase with length > 32 chars) and import all secret and api key to `.env.local` file
+Also create hasura JWT secret (write secret phrase with length > 32 chars) and import all secret and api key to `.env.local` file.
 Same with Magiclink:

 1. Create account